dgnicholson/dgnicholson/content/_index.md

 ---
-heading: "Hi, I'm Codex"
+heading: "Hi, i'm Daniel"
 subheading: "A minimal blog theme for hugo."
-handle: "hugo-theme-codex"
+handle: "dgnicholson"
 ---
+This is where all of my information will go and other stuff like that to fill up more space on the main page because it is rather empty.